Skip to content

 Scenario

 An organization needs to implement a user management service to keep track of users.
-The service needs to perform the following four operations:
+The service needs to perform the following operations:

 • List existing users

-• List a user
+• List a specific user

 • Create new users